 In Solo for Rich Man, Gaddis’ novel is overlaid onto contemporary London.
 Working with composer Anton Luckoszevieze and a group of children from east London, the film orientates around an experimental music workshop, inspired by radical educators and composers Brian Dennis and John Paynter.
 Staged within Shoreditch Adventure Playground, a site rooted to progressive models of learning and delineating a space for risk-taking.
 The film’s location echoes both the methodology used in its making alongside those deployed in unregulated financial markets.

 Goldin+Senneby, The Decapitation of Money, 2010

-Goldin+Senneby’s The Decapitation of Money, confronts two historical events from the late 1930’s and early 50s, researched during their residency in Paris.
+Goldin+Senneby’s The Decapitation of Money confronts two historical events from the late 1930s and early 50s, research during their residency in Paris.
 The work includes a map of the Marly Forest, which is where Georges Bataille’s secret society “Acéphale” was meeting around 1937 and notably celebrating Louis XVI’s regicide.
 It also includes an audio recording from the same forest, with economic geographer Angus Cameron giving a lecture on the history of money while leading a symbolic search for a lightning-struck oak tree around which Acéphale were said to have convened.